open-autonomy/escort/diagram/EscortActivation.md

 # Escort Activation
 When an escort is created, the FMS initiates the activation process by sending `ActivateEscortRequestV1` messages to the AHS for each of the AV defined in the Fleet Definition.
 The AHS then communicates with each of the AVs to activate the escort internally.
-This document now also includes the full life cycle: activation attempts, steady‑state position pulsing, and deactivation.
+This document includes the full life cycle: activation attempts, steady‑state position pulsing, and deactivation.

 > [!IMPORTANT]
 > All systems shall implement idempotency when managing Escort Activations.